Terraform Security Best Practices for Confluent Cloud

 Use variable sets to share secrets across multiple workspaces

-For more information, see |tf| Cloud documentation.
+For more information, see Terraform Cloud workspace variables documentation.

-Confluent-specific security considerations
+Confluent-specific security settings

 Sensitive connector properties